manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 He's the one that originally initiated the forum thread we currently use for this mod.
 When I saw what he did with the RoadHog, it picked my interest.
 We shared a lot of knowledge and I then started to build this Vehicles mod: [**Custom Vehicles by Manux**](https://7daystodie.com/forums/showthread.php?87828-Custom-Vehicles-by-Manux-SDX)

 ### TormentedEmu
 For making the Horse vehicle of the Medieval Mod, which has been a great code reference for me when building this mod.
 And also for helping demistify some of the more obscur parts of coding something like this.
 Thanks for her [**MinibikeImpact**](https://github.com/TormentedEmu/7DTD-SDX-Mods/tree/master/MinibikeImpact) mod that I initially used for running over zombies.
-The mod now had it's own system for running over zombies and creatures, and the way it behaves can be controlled via XML properties.
+The mod now has it's own system for running over zombies and creatures, and the way it behaves can be controlled via XML properties.
 Thanks also for her great [**MinibikeOpenUI mod**](https://github.com/TormentedEmu/7DTD-SDX-Mods/tree/master/MinibikeOpenUI), that let's us open UIs like the Map, the backpack, or any other Character UIs, while driving.

 ### Mumpfy